Optimization on Planning of Trajectory and Control of Autonomous Berthing and Unberthing for the Realistic Port Geometry: Discussion

-Regarding the potential future work, by improving two essential factors of trajectory planning, our work can add value as a reference trajectory; safety and optimization.
+Regarding the other potential future work, by improving two essential factors of trajectory planning, our work can add value as a reference trajectory; safety and optimization.
 From the safety perspective, the mathematical model of ship maneuver was assumed accurate enough.
 However, mathematical modeling of berthing maneuver itself still remains as research topic due to: the complexity and non-linearity of berthing motion; scale effect on hydrodynamic coefficients; and effect of shallow water and a sidewall.
-To negotiate the uncertainty of motion estimation caused by those factors, the robust optimization method is one option for improvement.
+To negotiate the uncertainty of motion estimation caused by those factors, the robust optimization method is one option for improvement\AddTwo{, other than improving the mathematical model itself by utilizing Computational fluid dynamics or model experiments \citep{Ueno2015,Ueno2017,Chen2021}}.
 In robust optimization, the range of possible range of uncertainly on input data is set in advance, and optimization is performed on the input data, which gives the worst result \citep{ben2009robust}.
 From the optimization perspective, on the other hand, the practical berthing process is not just a single objective problem of time; optimization of berthing is a multi-objective optimization problem with the trade-off between time, energy consumption, and ride quality especially for passenger vessels.
 It is better to consider optimizing the berthing (and unberthing) trajectory as a multi-objective optimization problem that minimizes several factors simultaneously.